-The district will allow students to dress according to the gender with which they consistently identify, within the constraints of the dress codes adopted at his or her school site and within the constraints of the district guidelines for dress as they relate to health and safety issues (e.g., prohibitions on wearing gangrelated apparel).
+The district will allow students to dress in a manner that is consistent with their gender identity and/or gender expression within the constraints of the dress codes adopted at their school site and within the constraints of the district guidelines for dress as they relate to health and safety issues (e.g., prohibitions on wearing gang-related apparel).
+School dress codes will be genderneutral and will not restrict a student's clothing choices on the basis of gender.
+The district will take an approach that conforms with OSPI 's guidelines.